 Fix 1 – Resize the desktop

-The video image is described as “underscan” when it doesn’t fill the entire monitor screen but is surrounded by a border.
-Conversely, it’s called “overscan” when the video image goes beyond the monitor’s border, causing the edges to disappear off-screen.
+The video image is usually called “underscan” when it doesn’t fill the entire monitor screen but is surrounded by a border.
+On the other hand, it’s called “overscan” when the video image goes beyond the monitor’s border, causing the edges to disappear off-screen.

 These terms are commonly found in various programs that control screen display size, such as Nvidia Control Panel, Intel HD Graphics Control Panel, and AMD Radeon Settings.
 These programs are often used to correct underscan and overscan issues.

-Depending on the graphics card your PC has, you’ll need to open the corresponding driver application to access desktop resizing settings.
+Depending on the graphics card your PC has, you’ll need to open the related driver app to access desktop resizing settings.
 For Nvidia graphics cards, open Nvidia Control Panel; for AMD cards, open AMD Radeon Settings; and for Intel integrated graphics, open Intel HD Graphics Control Panel.

-If you can’t find the driver program, download and install the latest graphics driver update from your card manufacturer’s website:
+If you can’t find the driver program, download and install the latest graphics driver update from your card manufacturer’s website.
+They should usually include the driver companion software:

 Nvidia Control Panel